luciotato/LiteScript/README.md

     woods = ["cedar", "oak", "maple"]

-    for each i,w in woods
+    for each index,w in woods
-      print i,w
+      print index,w

 Will print `0 cedar`, `1 oak`, `2 maple`